Super Bowl LII: How to watch and what to know

 The New England Patriots will face off with the Philadelphia Eagles after both teams won their conference championship games Sunday.

-The Patriots beat the Jacksonville Jaguars, 24-20; the Minnesota Vikings lost to the Eagles, 38-7.
+The Patriots beat the Jacksonville Jaguars, 20-24; the Eagles beat the Minnesota Vikings, 7-38.

 Where is the Super Bowl this year?